Hivetek/hivemind/README.md

 hivemind
 ========

-A networking engine for high performance multiplayer games.
+A networking engine for high performance multiplayer games using Socket.IO and Node.js.